rh-mobb/documentation/docs/aro/shipping-logs-and-metrics-to-azure-blob/README.md

    logging-view-plugin-98cf668b-dbdkd             1/1     Running   0          107s
    ```

 1. Sometimes the log collector needs to be restarted for logs to flow correctly into Loki.
-Wait a few minutes then run th following
+Wait a few minutes then run the following

    ```bash
    oc -n openshift-logging rollout restart daemonset collector